Salesforce-org-Impact-Labs/01HousingandHomelessness/docs/messaging-setup.md

 * Context User: Choose a user that has System Administrator privileges.
 This user will be the owner of any record created by the inbound email handler.
     * We suggest that you create a special User for this purpose, one that would never become Inactive.
 * Accept Email from: delete the pre-populated value from this field
+* Be sure to copy that email address onto your clipboard, you’ll need it again in a moment

 ## Create the Org Wide Email Address